 The Brevard Symphony Orchestra is Orchestra-in-Residence at the King Center for the Performing Arts.
 Through your support, we bring quality performances, educational programs & outreach opportunities to everyone in our community as Brevard’s premier professional orchestra.
-Under Music Director and Principal Conductor, Christopher Confessore, the BSO will began its 67th season in January 2021.
+Under Music Director and Principal Conductor, Christopher Confessore, the BSO will begin its 68th season in October 2021.

 The Brevard Symphony Orchestra entertains and enriches individuals and communities by creating exceptional, live symphonic music.